YQ Investors Have Opportunity to Lead 17 Education & Technology Group Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-3, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 17 Education & Technology Group Inc. ("17EdTech" or the "Company") (NASDAQ: YQ).
+BENSALEM, Pa., Aug.
+5, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 17 Education & Technology Group Inc. ("17EdTech" or the "Company") (NASDAQ: YQ).

 Class Period: December 2020 IPO